zubko/zubko.io/content/posts/2021-03-18-rn-upgrade-linker-error/index.md

 ---
-date: '2021-03-18'
+date: "2021-03-18"
-title: 'Linker error when upgrading from React Native v0.59 to v0.63'
+title: "Linker error when upgrading from React Native v0.59 to v0.63"
-path: '/blog/rn-upgrade-linker-error'
+path: "/blog/rn-upgrade-linker-error"
-tags: ['react-native', 'upgrade', 'ios']
+tags: ["react-native", "upgrade", "ios"]
 ---

 When upgrading React Native version of an existing app, it's important to check every small comment in the diff as if it's a document from a lawyer.